 GB rail's exemplary safety record is due to conscious, ongoing investment in safety-driven improvements.
 However, a culture of adherence to rules and procedures can reduce flexibility and impair performance, particularly on congested parts of the network with a high volume of traffic.
-Opportunities to stop small incidents escalating can be missed when front line staff lack the confidence to use their professional judgement, and react in the most risk adverse and restrictive way.
+Opportunities to stop small incidents escalating can be missed when front line staff lack the confidence to use their professional judgement, and react in the most risk averse and restrictive way.
 The knock-on effects can worsen whole-system safety risk, and cause delays and cancellations across the network.

+We have produced a decision making tool called G-FORCE and a supporting training package for frontline staff and managers.
 G-FORCE provides a logical, structured decision-making process.
 It will help front line staff and managers decide on a course of action when: